elysiajs/elysia

 What system dynamics does elysia have?

-elysia exhibits 4 data pools (Route Store, Cookie Store), 2 feedback loops, 3 control points, 3 delays.
-The feedback loops handle cache-invalidation and retry.
+elysia exhibits 4 data pools (Route Registry, Schema Cache), 3 feedback loops, 4 control points, 3 delays.
+The feedback loops handle recursive and recursive.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does elysia use?

-5 design patterns detected: Fluent Builder API, Adapter Pattern, Code Generation, Type-Level Programming, Plugin Architecture.
+5 design patterns detected: Adapter Pattern, Chain of Responsibility, Compile-time Optimization, Type-level Programming, Plugin Architecture.